31g33k0/AP-UDP-Receiver/README.md

 - H bridge or motor driver
 - two motors
 - power supply for the motors
+- servo
 - breadboard and jumper wires or equivalent
+- optional: power supply for the esp32 if you choose two power supplies.
 - optional: oscilloscope, logic analyser, voltmeter, ...